 For business planning purposes, don’t stress about coming up with the exact figure for burden rate.
 Instead, estimate it using a percentage of total monthly salaries.
 Somewhere between 15 percent and 25 percent usually makes sense, but it really depends on what kind of benefits you plan on offering.

 In your personnel plan, you can list both individual people as well as groups of people.
 You’ll probably want to list out key people and other highly paid employees, but group together other departments or groups of people.
 For example, you might list out your management team, but then group together departments like Marketing, Customer Service, and Manufacturing.

 Then, add in your personnel burden to cover benefits and insurance.
 In the example personnel table above, this is called “Employee-Related Expenses.”

 You’ll then take the total number of your salaries plus personnel burden and include this in your profit and loss forecast as an expense.
 If you’re using LivePlan to build your personnel forecast, this how-to article on entering personnel shows where you’ll see personnel costs appear on your cash flow statement, profit and loss (income statement) and your balance sheet.

 What if you work in a home office?

 If you are a sole proprietor and don’t have employees, you should still include your own salary as part of the business plan.
 Make sure to include your salary as an expense in your Profit & Loss.
-Even if you don’t actually take the salary because you want to keep the cash in the business, you’ll want to record what you should have been paid.
+Even if you, the business owner, don’t actually take the salary because you want to keep the cash in the business, you’ll want to record what you should have been paid.
 This can be useful in the future as it keeps a record of what you should have been paid in the early days of the company.